duytantrinh/ttestate_grid/README.md

-# Responsive layout is building by GRID CSS, Advanced Animation and Effects
+# Responsive layout is building by GRID CSS, SASS and Advanced Animation and Effects

 Website: https://duytantrinh.github.io/ttestate_grid/